 Name and Year of Birth Position Held with Registrant/ Length of Service 1 Principal Occupation(s) During Past 5 Years or Longer Current Other Public Company or Investment Company Directorships James G. Polisson (Born 1959) Trustee, since 2018 Retired.
 Chief Marketing Officer, Source (ETF) UK Services, Ltd, from 2015 to 2017.
 From 2012 to 2015, Principal of The Polisson Group, LLC, a management consulting, corporate advisory and principal investing company.
 Chief Executive Officer and Managing Director at Russell Investments, Global Exchange Traded Funds from 2010 to 2012.
 Managing Director of Barclays Global Investors from 1998 to 2010 and Global Chief Marketing Officer for iShares and Barclays Global Investors from 2000 to 2010.
 Trustee of the San Francisco Mechanics' Institute, a non-profit organization, from 2013 to 2015.
 Board member of the Russell Exchange Traded Fund Trust from 2011 to 2012.
 Director of Barclays Global Investors Holdings Deutschland GmbH from 2006 to 2009.
 Mr. Polisson is an attorney and has a retired status with the Massachusetts and District of Columbia Bar Associations.
-N/A Pamela Wheelock (Born 1959) Trustee, since 2018 Board member of the Destination Medical Center Economic Development Agency, Rochester, Minnesota since 2019.
+N/A Pamela Wheelock (Born 1959) Trustee, since January 2020; previously Trustee from January 2018 to July 2019 Board member of the Destination Medical Center Economic Development Agency, Rochester, Minnesota since 2019.
+Acting Commissioner, Minnesota Department of Human Services, July 2019 through September 2019.
+Human Services Manager (part-time), Minnesota Department of Human Services, October 2019 through December 2019.
 Chief Operating Officer, Twin Cities Habitat for Humanity from 2017 to 2019.
 Vice President of University Services, University of Minnesota from 2012 to 2016.
 Prior thereto, on the Board of Directors, Governance Committee and Finance Committee for the Minnesota Philanthropy Partners (Saint Paul Foundation) from 2012 to 2018, Interim Chief Executive Officer of Blue Cross Blue Shield of Minnesota from 2011 to 2012, Chairman of the Board from 2009 to 2012 and Board Director from 2003 to 2015.
 Vice President, Leadership and Community Engagement, Bush Foundation, Saint Paul, Minnesota (a private foundation) from 2009 to 2011.
-Executive Vice President and Chief Financial Officer, Minnesota Sports and Entertainment from 2004 to 2009 and Senior Vice President of the Minnesota Wild Foundation from 2004 to 2008.
+Executive Vice President and Chief Financial Officer, Minnesota Sports and Entertainment from 2004 to 2009 and Senior Vice President from 2002 to 2004.
+Executive Vice President of the Minnesota Wild Foundation from 2004 to 2008.
 Commissioner of Finance, State of Minnesota, from 1999 to 2002.
 Currently Board Chair of the Minnesota Wild Foundation since 2010.
 N/A

-$^{1. \} Length \ of service \ dates \ reflect \ the \ Trustee's \ commencement \ of \ service \ with \ the \ Trust's \ predecessor \ entities, \ where \ applicable.$
+^{1.} Length of service dates reflect the Trustee's commencement of service with the Trust's predecessor entities, where applicable.